Photo by Unknown (prototype asset)

 Bali by Season

-Bali has a tropical climate with two seasons — the extraordinary dry season (May–September) and the wet season (October–April) — but the reality is more nuanced than this binary suggests.
-The extraordinary wet season in Bali is not the miserable monsoon of the South Asian mainland (the extraordinary Goa or Kerala torrential rain for 4+ months) — it is typically morning sunshine, extraordinary afternoon or evening tropical showers (1–2 hours, then clear), and the extraordinary lush green rice terraces at their most beautiful.
+Bali has a tropical climate with two seasons — dry season (May–September) and wet season (October–April) — but the reality is more nuanced than this binary suggests.
+Bali’s wet season is not the miserable monsoon of the South Asian mainland (the torrential, months-long rain of Goa or Kerala); it typically means morning sunshine, an afternoon or evening tropical shower lasting an hour or two before clearing, and rice terraces at their lushest and most beautiful.

 The Dry Season (May–September)